James Cahill (author)

 James Cahill is a British art critic, academic, and author.

+Early life

 Cahill was born in London.
 He earned a degree in Classics and English at Magdalen College, Oxford, followed by a master's degree in Contemporary Art from the Courtauld Institute.
 In 2017, he completed a PhD in Classics at Cambridge University.
 He is a Leverhulme Early Career Fellow at King's College London.

+Career

 He has written for publications including Apollo, The Burlington Magazine, The London Review of Books and The Times Literary Supplement.